XindiShang/three-journey/README.md

 - Basic Trigonometry
 - The angle is called `theta` (θ).
 The three sides are `opposite`, `adjacent`, and `hypotenuse`.
 A helpful mnemonic is called **SOH CAH TOA**, which means sin = opp / hyp, cos = adj / hyp, tan = opp / adj.
 - In 2D Descartes coordinate system, the `x` axis is the `adjacent` side, the `y` axis is the `opposite` side, and the `hypotenuse` is the distance from the origin to the point.
 So that means x is usually `cos` and y is usually `sin`.

+## Raycaster
+- A raycaster is an object that can be used for detecting intersections between objects and rays.
+- Usage examples:
+  - detect if there is a wall in front of the player
+  - test if the laser gun hit something
+  - test if something is currently under the mouse to simulate mouse events
+  - show an alert message if the spaceship is heading towards an asteroid
+- use `raycaster.set(origin, direction)` to set the origin and direction of the raycaster.
+The two parameters are both `THREE.Vector3` objects.
+- use `rayDirection.normalize()` to normalize the direction vector.
+So that the length of the vector is 1.
+- use `raycaster.intersectObject(object)` to check if the raycaster intersects with the object.
+It returns an array of intersections.
+If the array is empty, it means there is no intersection.
+And use `raycaster.intersectObjects([objects])` to check if the raycaster intersects with any of the objects in the array.
+- use `rayCaster.setFromCamera(mouse, camera)` to set the origin and direction of the raycaster based on the mouse position.
+The first parameter is a `THREE.Vector2` object representing the mouse position.
+The second parameter is the camera object.